 Swedish National Archives

-Thea is a preservation specialist who works with questions linking the care and conservation of the collections and the scientific and analytical needs of the preservation department.
-She is trained as a conservator with a Master of Science from the University of Gothenburg, and she brings experience in conservation, conservation science and collection care.
+Thea is a preservation specialist who works with questions linking the care and conservation of the collections, and the scientific and analytical needs of the preservation department.
+She is trained as a conservator with a Master's degree and brings experience in conservation, conservation science and collection care.
 Her recent work focuses on analyzing medieval pigments, inks, and colorants on parchment.

 Swedish National Archives